 –One pound equals 16 to 20 spears, or about two cups chopped.

 –To grill, toss asparagus in 2 teaspoons olive oil, salt and pepper.
 Preheat grill and place asparagus in a grill basket.
+Grill until tender, about 8 minutes.

-Delicious Ways To Enjoy Asparagus
+Six Delicious Ways to Enjoy Asparagus

 –Chill spears and serve with dip as a crudité.